influxdata/telegraf/plugins/parsers/xml/README.md

 [[inputs.file]]
   files = [ "data.xml" ]
   data_format = "xml"

   ##  xml_query parameter using XPath-like query for limits the list of
   ##  analyzed nodes.
 Default - "//"
   xml_query = "//Node/"
-  ##  allows you to get the name for metrics from the document
-  xml_measurement = "//Node/Name"

   ##  xml_merge_nodes determines whether all extracted keys will be
   ##  merged into one metric.
 Default - false
   xml_merge_nodes = true

-  ##  determines whether the nodes should be parsed as array elements
+  ##  Determines whether the nodes should be parsed as array elements
-  ##  when true, each node is analyzed separately and forms its own metric
+  ##  When true, each node is analyzed separately and forms its own metric
-  ##  this parameter overrides the parser behavior.
+  ##  This parameter changes the parser behavior.
 Default - false
   xml_array = true

-  ##  if xml_node_to_tag equals "true", the name of the node is recorded
+  ##  If xml_node_to_tag equals "true", the name of the node is recorded
   ##  in the tags with the key "xml_node_name".
 Default - false
   xml_node_to_tag = true

+  ##  Selected nodes or attributes will be added to each metric
+  ##  Queries can be absolute or relative - in this case,
+  ##  query is executed relative to the current analyzed node
+  xml_tags = [
+    "//Node/Data"
+  ]

+  xml_fields = [
+    "../Extra/@value"
+  ]

   ##  Tag keys is an array of keys that should be added as tags.
   ##  Matching keys are no longer saved as fields.
   tag_keys = [
     "my_tag_1",
     "my_tag_2"